 Public education and outreach are an important component of our CMV safety efforts.
-Outreach activities are the responsibility of all personnel assigned to the AZDPS CVETF, although none are assigned on a full-time basis.
+Outreach activities are the responsibility of all personnel assigned to the AZDPS CVETF program, although none are assigned on a full-time basis.
 Consistently, 10 Troopers will be called upon to support our outreach activities.
 These activities will be conducted on a monthly basis throughout the year and will include:

-- All major enforcement mobilizations, including International Roadcheck, Operation Safe Driver, and Southern Shield (an annual AZDPS effort), will include an invitation for members of the motor carrier industry to accompany CVE Troopers as they inspect CMVs and engage in related enforcement activities.
-This will promote better understanding of the relevant laws/regulations and bolster the respective CMV safety efforts of both law enforcement and industry. - High visibility enforcement details will be conducted monthly by CVE Troopers.
+All major enforcement mobilizations, including International Roadcheck, Operation Safe Driver, and Southern Shield (an annual AZDPS effort), will include an invitation for members of the motor carrier industry to accompany CVE Troopers as they inspect CMV's and engage in related enforcement activities.
+This will promote better understanding of the relevant laws/regulations and bolster the respective CMV safety efforts of both law enforcement and industry.

+- High visibility enforcement details will be conducted monthly by CVETF Troopers.
 These details will focus on collision reduction in CMVs but will also address non-CMVs operating unsafely around CMVs.
-Public outreach and social media messaging will be conducted throughout the year in support of these details. - CVE Troopers will instruct the Share the Road program, including "Teens & Trucks" and "Curbing Distracted Driving" in high schools throughout the state. - CMVs approaching construction zones, slowing traffic, or restricted lanes pose a heightened risk to public safety.
-AZDPS will incorporate this as an emphasis area in our social media and public outreach efforts.
-We will include FMCSA resources and sharable materials in this effort. - In conjunction with the Passenger Safety Initiative (PSI), outreach/educational events will be scheduled with passenger transportation carriers. - AZDPS CVE will provide outreach to hazardous materials carriers to assist them in being safe and regulatory compliant.
-These carriers will be identified and prioritized based on an analysis of inspection and crash data. - DPS CVE will actively solicit carriers to host safety talks directed at topics of particular interest/concern
+Public outreach and social media messaging will be conducted throughout the year in support of these details. - CVETF Troopers will instruct the Share the Road program, including "Teens & Trucks" and "Curbing Distracted Driving" in high schools throughout the state. - CMV's approaching construction zones, slowing traffic, or restricted lanes pose a heightened risk to public safety. - AZDPS will incorporate this as an emphasis area in our social media and public outreach efforts.
+We will include FMCSA resources and sharable materials in this effort. - In conjunction with the Passenger Safety Initiative (PSI), D16 sergeants will continue to maintain existing outreach events with passenger transportation carriers, and seek out new opportunities for outreach events by focusing on the transportation hubs in Nogales, Tucson and Phoenix. - AZDPS CVETF will provide outreach to hazardous materials carriers to assist them in being safe and regulatory compliant.
+These carriers will be identified and prioritized based on an analysis of inspection and crash data. - AZDPS CVETF will actively solicit carriers to host safety talks directed at topics of particular interest/concern - CVETF Southern District Sergeants will continue to partner with existing motor carriers, and identify new partnerships, to engage in safety talks emphasizing proper restraint usage, driving distractions, Human Trafficking Awareness, pre-trip inspections, and other topics of particular interest or concern - Troopers will continue to focus enforcement efforts, in safe locations, before and after construction zones.
+Ongoing construction zones will be identified with strategies to identify and safely enforce hazardous and unsafe vehicle operations.
+Many troopers find the reduced speeds in a construction zones ideal for spotting drivers not properly restrained and distracted by cell phone use.